- Standard £4.99

 This evergreen fern is a native of Britain, and as such is one of the most versatile for our climate, being content in most soils, damp or dry, as long as it has some shade.
 It has long, leathery, dark green fronds with a slight sheen, and an attractive, lacy appearance.
 Try growing it in walls, where there is little soil, or securing it into trees for a tropical effect.
 It also looks wonderful left to colonise in a woodland setting or under deciduous trees.
 If it is happy, it will spread almost indefinitely, but never becomes invasive.

-- Garden care: Wrap the rhizomes in moss and tie to a suitable rooting medium and keep moist until established.
+- Garden care: This easy plant can also be grown epiphytically in bright filtered light.
+Wrap the rhizomes in moss and tie to a suitable rooting medium and keep moist until established.
 Shelter from cold, drying winds.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!